AshishAlamKabir/Prayah/replit.md

 ## Overview

-Prayas is a full-stack web application for a revolutionary community organization focused on education, culture, and social change.
+Prayas is a full-stack web application for a study circle organization focused on education, culture, and community development.
 The platform serves as a digital hub for managing schools, cultural programs, books, and community content with a socialist-themed design and comprehensive administrative features.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Language preference: Remove "revolutionary" language - Prayas is a study circle focused on education and community development, not political revolution.

 ## System Architecture